Pyrdacor/wsc/README.md

 n is an arbitrary size but in total it should match the amount of bits needed to encode all the given indexes.

-For every given index (0 up to the umber of indexes minus 1) a length is stored with the mentioned bit encoding.
+For every given index (0 up to the number of indexes minus 1) a length is stored with the mentioned bit encoding.
-From those length the main Huffman tree for the indexes can be reconstructed.
+From those lengths the main Huffman tree for the indexes can be reconstructed.

 Note that after the tree data, it is ensured that following data will start at a full byte boundary!